ankushlohiya001/chess_game_engine/README.md

 ### Knight

-- 2 forward, then left/right
+- 2 forward in anyone of the + direction then left/right

 |     | A   | B   | C   | D   | E   | F   | G   | H   |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |